Lumosql

 Documentation

-Welcome LumoSQL v0.8 preview
+Welcome to LumoSQL v0.82

-LumoSQL is intended for experts to explore.
-Source is at lumosql.org (Fossil) and Codeberg (git).
-LumoSQL stays as close as possible to the SQLite way of software development, recognising that as (probably) the only trillion-scale software in existence, there is little room for change without becoming a fork.
-That is why the tooling uses Tcl, we produce an SQLite-compatible amalgamation, and we use the MIT licence which is as close in spirit to the SQLite licensing situation, and our integration tool is literally called not-forking.
+LumoSQL stays as close as possible to the SQLite way of software development, recognising that there is almost no room for change without becoming a fork.
+The tooling uses Tcl, we produce an SQLite-compatible amalgamation, and we use the MIT licence which is very close in spirit to the SQLite licensing situation, and our integration tool is literally called not-forking.
 It is also why Fossil was an early target to support, because Fossil and SQLite are symbiotic projects.
+If LumoSQL can work with Fossil, there's a good chance it can work with millions of other applications.

 Dependencies